greystate/Greystate-XSLT-Helpers/calendarhelper/README.md

 ### Localizing the calendar

-Alongside the `_CalendarHelper.xslt` file you'll find a file named `calendar-config.xml`, which contains some easy to understand XML for localizing the calendar.
+The `_CalendarHelper.xslt` file has a config file in the `App_Data` folder called `calendar-config.xml`, which contains some easy to understand XML for localizing the calendar.
 You can add your own language if you want (*fork, edit, pull request* anyone?), or you can change what you need to get the output you want.
 If, say, you needed a very compact calendar&#8212;you could change all the weekday headers to just the first letter.